Anna (2019 short film)

 Anna («Анна») is a live-action short film directed by London-based Israeli filmmaker Dekel Berenson.
 This 15 minute film addresses real-world social and humanitarian issues by depicting the "Love Tours" organised in Ukraine for foreign men who are searching for a female partner to take home.
 Anna premiered in competition at the 72nd Cannes Film Festival, won a BIFA, was shortlisted for a BAFTA and was nominated for both the Israeli Film Academy Awards and Ukrainian Film Academy Awards.
+The film was also included in the National Competition program of the 48th Kyiv International Film Festival Molodist.

 Plot

 Anna, a middle-aged single mother living in war-torn Eastern Ukraine, is desperate for a change.
 While at work in a meat processing plant, she hears a radio advertisement to attend a party organised for foreign men who are touring the country, searching for love.
-Once there along with her daughter, Anna faces the realities of old age and understands men's real intentions.
+Once there along with her daughter, Anna faces the realities of old age, and understands men's real intentions.
 They both become aware of the absurdity and indignity of the situation.